rikenbit/ramdaq/docs/usage.md

 ### `--local_annot_dir`

 Specifes the location of local path to a directiory containing annotation files.
 See [local_annotation](local_annotation.md)

+### `--sirv`

+Lexogen's Spike-In RNA Variant (SIRV) Control (https://www.lexogen.com/sirvs/) is a set of artificial transcripts that mimic the complexity of the transcriptome and are added to samples for use.
+The use of SIRVs provides values such as accuracy and precision for evaluating the RNA sequencing pipeline and the procedural noise of each sample preparation.
+If the user wants to quantify SIRVs, ramdaq can optionally run a mapping pipeline dedicated to SIRVs with the --sirv option.

 ## Other command line parameters